 - Conclusion on Solo Ads vs. Google Ads vs. Facebook Ads

 Pros and Cons

-Solo advertising is purchasing an email broadcast of another person’s email list.
+Solo advertising is promoting your offer on another person’s email list.
+Mostly solo ads traffic comes in CPC (Cost-per-click) model with guaranteed clicks.
 So, to buy solo ads, you should know someone willing to sell ads for you.

 Not only that, the niches should relate.
 Like always, untargeted traffic is not worth it.

 Read: What are solo ads?

 - Get started for a low price

 - Targeted traffic

 - Pre-warm up ability (Since each visitor is reading an email message, you can warm up the traffic deeply)

 - Tap into different solo ads traffic sources by buying clicks from several marketplaces and vendors